Here’s what I notice… across a growing number of clients…

 Patients who tell the oncology team that they are trying to help themselves with diet often get told to be very careful, or to stop.

 Simple logic tells you that the above two assumptions can’t both be correct: either diet makes a difference, or it doesn’t.

-It’s astounding that physicians turn a blind eye to the ‘normal’, badly imbalanced, Western diet but sound a warning when patients try to improve on that.
+It’s astounding that we can turn a blind eye to the ‘normal’, badly imbalanced, Western diet but sound a warning when patients try to improve on that.
 I’m not sure what’s behind it.
-Certainly, there’s not one scrap of medical evidence to show that eating a deep crust pizza vs a poached salmon and asparagus salad would affect chemotherapy outcomes.
+For sure, there’s no evidence to show that eating a deep crust pizza vs a poached salmon and asparagus salad would affect chemotherapy outcomes.
 But, honestly, wouldn’t you expect they’d be more in favour of the latter?
 Last time I took a friend to the Maidstone oncology centre for radiotherapy the coffee bar was stacked high with junk food and sugary confectionery.
 The only ‘healthy options’ were a couple of tired-looking pieces of fruit.

 When we don’t yet have all the answers, people at the sharp end of the treatment need to stay open and alert to any little thing that might help the patient feel better (placebo) or get better (reality).
 Anything you do or say to stop them looking after themselves takes a little bit of their power away.

 We all need to hang on to hope – and I believe that in many oncology departments it’s in short supply.
 One of my clients was recently offered a place on a chemotherapy trial that was expected to provide benefit for 3% of people; the reported side effects were extremely debilitating.
 She chose to turn it down.